Tuesday, August 18, 2026

 And it’s impossible to tell the story of the World Cup coming to Kansas City without mentioning the unlikely pairing of the Algerian National Team and Lawrence.

 The Kansas City region is already home to thousands of Algerians, and the college town has embraced the team and its fans.
 A local artist created a giant piece of the Algerian flag, and the University of Kansas band learned the national anthem.
-The Lawrence Public Library is showing Algerian films, holding Arabic For Beginners courses, and offering Afrobeats dance classes for kids.
+The Lawrence Public Library is showing Algerian films, holding Arabic for Beginners courses, and offering Afrobeats dance classes for kids.
 “Rock Chalk, Algeria!” instantly became a tagline for the viral bond between the two.

+The team has embraced Lawrence right back.
 The players tried their hand at basketball and American football, and kicked the soccer ball around with local children

 “It’s great,” Algeria’s Ibrahim Maza said in response to a question about Lawrence from FOS after Tuesday’s match.
 “Everything, the training facilities, you know.
 It’s top.
 We have everything.
 And yeah, just great support.
 Thank you, thank you to them.”